Demi-urge/menace_sandbox/CONTRIBUTING.md

 fail the build if an unapproved `sqlite3.connect` call is detected.
 Legitimate new uses must be added to `tests/approved_sqlite3_usage.txt` together with an explanation for the exemption.

+## Dynamic path resolution

+Hard coding repository-relative paths (e.g., strings containing `sandbox_data` or path fragments like `foo/bar.py`) can break when the project moves.
+Use `resolve_path` to build such paths dynamically.
+The pre-commit hook `tools/check_dynamic_paths.py` enforces this rule by failing if a file contains these patterns without a corresponding `resolve_path` call.